YashRaj787/Linux-for-DevOps/Linux-Commands/07_File-Transfer-Commands/Detailed-Notes.md

 # File Transfer Commands
+## These are the File Transfer Commands commonly used in DevOps.
 ## 1. `scp` — Secure Copy
 **What it does:**
 - Copies files or directories securely over SSH between local and remote machines.